School of Journalism, Media and Performance

 Simon is Admissions Tutor for BA (Hons) Music Practice.

-Simon Partridge is a performer, guitarist, arranger and band musician based in Hebden Bridge.
-He joined the lecturing staff at UCLan in 2001 and continues to play a key part in the expansion and development of music and audio art within the university and the wider artistic community.
+Simon Partridge is a performer, guitarist, arranger and band musician.
+He joined the lecturing staff at UCLan in 2001 and continues to play a key part in the expansion and development of music and its applications within the university and the wider artistic community.